inkeep/process-questions-from-csv/README.md

    ```

 3. **Add your questions**
-   Put your questions CSV in inputs/questions.csv
+   Put your questions CSV in inputs/questions.csv.
+A sample file is provided at `/inputs/questions.csv` for reference.

 4. **Configure Environment Variables**
    Make sure to create a `.env` file at the root of the project and define the following variables: